Departments, Majors and Programs

 The program also emphasizes the ways in which the various disciplines inform each other in environmental decision-making settings.
 This major cannot be combined with economics or government as a dual major.
 Faculty members from several disciplines contribute to the required courses for the EEP major.
 The EEP major is administered by the Environment, Economics, and Politics Committee.

 One of the greatest challenges facing humankind in the new century is the need to develop a sustainable civilization in a world with natural systems and limits under increasing strain from economic expansion and population growth.
 The Environmental Analysis Program (EAP) is designed to prepare students for careers in many environmental problem-solving fields, including law, policy, medicine, chemistry, conservation, global climate change, urban planning, and resource management.
 It also provides a solid background for careers in environmental education and community environmental action.

 Claremont McKenna participates in a five-College collaboration that allows students to take advantage of a broad range of courses, facilities, and opportunities in the study of environmental issues.
-CMC sponsors concentrations in EA Policy and EA Science.
+CMC sponsors a concentration in EA Science.
 Other concentrations are available through Pitzer and Pomona.

 The majors that constitute the Environmental Analysis Program (EAP) at CMC are designed to prepare students for careers in many environmental problem-solving fields, including law, policy, medicine, chemistry, conservation, global climate change, urban planning, and resource management.
 It also provides a solid background for careers in environmental education and community environmental action.

 Film studies is part of an intercollegiate program in film and media studies which provides an opportunity for undergraduate students to pursue an interdisciplinary course of study.
 The program emphasizes the history, theory, and critical assessment of film, especially in terms of its impact upon, and reflection of, contemporary culture and society.
 The interdisciplinary nature of the program allows students to connect the study of film to other interests, and, in cooperation with the other Claremont Colleges, to combine studies in theory and criticism with experience in film production.
 The major in film studies is completed as part of a dual major with another academic discipline.